gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 then it starts translating to its left.
 Note that since the thrust command is still at $0.5$ but Starship is not perpendicular with the ground, we will also lose a little bit of altitude.
-However, we are ok with that.
+However, we are ok with that as we are higher than the re-entry tower.

-If we keep giving these commands, Starship will not reach the re-entry tower.
+If we keep giving these commands, Starship will not reach the destination point.
 As a matter of fact, it will just fly past it.
 First, we notice that when we are close to the tower, Starship is too high.
 So, what we could do is reducing the thrust command when we are close to the